ronb12/Faith-Journal/PRIVACY_POLICY.md

 ## 9. Children's Privacy

 The App is not intended for children under the age of 13.
-We do not knowingly collect personal information from children under 13.
+Since we do not collect or have access to user data, we do not knowingly gather personal information from children under 13.

-If you are a parent or guardian and believe your child has provided us with personal information, please contact us immediately.
+If you are a parent or guardian and have concerns about your child's use of the App, please contact us immediately.

 ## 10. Third-Party Services